Home Blog GDPR Compliance Cost: Budget Planning Guide

 Documentation and Process Development

-Policy creation and documentation typically requires 200-400 hours of work.
+Policy creation and documentation typically requires 200-400 hours of work, often necessitating legal expertise for drafting policies, interpreting regulations, and managing documentation such as a GDPR-compliant privacy policy.
 Internal teams might handle this, or you might hire consultants at $150-$300 per hour.

-Data Processing Impact Assessments (DPIAs) cost $5,000-$15,000 each for complex projects.
-Most organizations need 3-8 DPIAs during initial implementation.
+Data Protection Impact Assessments (DPIAs) are a crucial part of GDPR compliance, especially for high-risk data collection activities, and cost $5,000-$15,000 each for complex projects.
+Most organizations need 3-8 DPIAs during initial implementation, and many follow structured Privacy Impact Assessment methodologies to manage risk and documentation efficiently.

 Implementation vs Ongoing Costs